-Part I of IV
+Part II of IV

 Three distinct cultural groups occupied the Sonoma Creek drainage in late prehistoric times.
-The area of the creek’s headwaters was controlled by the Wappo, the ancient Yukian-speaking tribe that inhabited most of Napa Valley beginning at least 8,000 years ago.
+The area of the creek's headwaters was controlled by the Wappo, the ancient Yukian-speaking tribe that inhabited most of Napa Valley beginning at least 8,000 years ago.
 The mid-waters of the creek constituted the territory of the Hokan-speaking Southern Pomo, who probably arrived here about 4,000 years ago.
 The lower waters represented the territory of the Penutian-speaking Coast Miwok, who probably came to the area just after the Pomo.
-Although linguistically separate, these three tribes were similar in many aspects of their Native cultures, in part due to the several millennia that they lived beside one another on Sonoma Creek.
+Although linguistically separate, these three tribes were similar in many aspects of their native cultures, in part due to the several millennia that they lived beside one another on Sonoma Creek.

 Museum curators and collectors around the world agree that the finest baskets ever made anywhere in the world were made right here in the northern San Francisco Bay area.
 They are often counted among the prized possessions of museums everywhere.
 While it is not clear just when basketry began as a craft in Native California, it was already wide-spread 4,000 years ago, during the midst of the Archaic Period.

 Baskets were created for all kinds of purposes.
 There were storage baskets and carrying baskets, winnowing baskets and hopper baskets.
 Some baskets were made as special gifts, and these gift baskets were sometimes covered with colorful bird feathers and shell beads, and sometimes they were created in miniature.
 Many Native women wore baskets as hats.
 The basket hats bore intricate geometric designs, which sometimes had deeper meaning.